alessiodevoto/NeMo-Skills/docs/tutorials/posts/omr-inference.md

 ## 3\.
 Accelerating Inference with ReDrafter

 To push our inference efficiency further, we'll integrate [ReDrafter](https://machinelearning.apple.com/research/redrafter-nvidia-tensorrt-llm).
 This speculative decoding technique uses a smaller "draft" model to predict tokens, allowing the main LLM to generate responses much faster.
+ReDrafter is an RNN based inference technique developed by Apple.
+[In TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM/tree/main/examples/redrafter) it is compatible with most models supported within Tensorrt-LLM.

 ### Installing and Training ReDrafter